pkingstonxyz/ByzantineBible/README.md

  ---

  Obviously, it may be difficult to fit all of these into one book, but I will do my best.
 I believe it will be possible for the Old and New testaments, but it may be difficult for the Influential and Apostolic books.
 I will be prioritizing the Old and New testaments if this occurs.

+ Sources for Influential and Apostolic texts coming from [Text Excavation](http://textexcavation.com/texts.html)